DIAZEPAM- diazepam injection, solution

 Acute Alcohol Withdrawal:

-5 mg to 10 mg initially (IV preferred).
+5 mg to 10 mg initially (intravenous preferred).
 This injection may be repeated if necessary at 10 to 15 minute intervals up to a maximum dose of 30 mg.
 If necessary, therapy with diazepam may be repeated in 2 to 4 hours; however, residual active metabolites may persist, and re-administration should be made with this consideration.
 Extreme caution must be exercised with individuals with chronic lung disease or unstable cardiovascular status.

 Once the acute symptomatology has been properly controlled with diazepam injection, the patient may be placed on oral therapy with diazepam if further treatment is required.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.